aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-multisig.md

 Thus far all AMEE operations have been conducted off-chain, because the relevant keyfile and metafile operations have simply involved public keys, private keys, and authentication keys.

-As such, all multisig metafiles have `"address": null`, since there is an on-chain account address has not yet been linked with any of the multisig accounts.
+As such, all multisig metafiles have `"address": null`, since an on-chain account address has not yet been linked with any of the multisig accounts.

 ### Step 9.3 Authentication key rotation